What is a pump track?

 Are pump tracks just for bikes?

-No. Pump tracks can be used by any type of bicycle, skateboards, scooters, and roller blades.
+No. Pump tracks can be used by any type of bicycles, skateboards, scooters, and roller blades.
 Motorised vehicles, however, such as motorised scooters and e-bikes are not allowed on the site as they could cause damage to the track.

 Are pump tracks safe?

 Pump tracks are designed with safety in mind.
 They feature rounded edges, gentle embankments and perfect geometry to ensure a safe ride.
 All riding surfaces and edges are low to the ground, so riders are not at risk of falling from a high point.

 Pump tracks use features which enable young people and adults of all skill levels and ages to enjoy.
 For example, a feature that a 5-year-old can roll through can be used as a gap jump for more advanced riders.